openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/5_generics.rst

 Types used as generic parameters in a generic are called *type parameters*.

-A generic must be instantiated in order to be used.
-*Generic instantiation* is the action that converts a generic into a real program entity: ordinary class, interface, function, etc.
+A *generic* must be instantiated in order to be used. *Generic instantiation* is the action that converts a *generic* into a real program entity: ordinary class, interface, function, etc.
 Instantiation can be performed either explicitly or implicitly.

-*Explicit* generic instantiation is the language construct that specifies real types, which substitute type parameters of a generic.
+*Explicit* generic instantiation is the language construct that specifies real types, which substitute type parameters of a *generic*.
 Real types specified in the instantiation are called *type arguments*.

 .. index::